mitre/heimdall-lite-1.0/README.md

 # heimdall-lite

-A single page sinatrarb implementation of the MITRE Heimdall InSpec results viewer
+A single page sinatrarb/js implementation of the MITRE Heimdall InSpec results viewer